guillochon/MOSFiT/docs/getting_started.rst

 converter is straightforward, simply pass the path to the file(s) using the same ``-e`` flag::

+.. code_block:: bash

     mosfit -e my_ascii_data_file.csv

 When run with no other arguments, ``MOSFiT`` will convert the files to JSON format and immediately exit, but if run with the other standard arguments ``MOSFiT`` will read in the newly created JSON files and begin processing them.
-For more information, please see the `Private data`_ section.
+For more information, please see the :ref:`Private data` section.

 -----------------
 Producing outputs